-Initial Election (3) Option C. Fixed flexible option then Tier 2 Long-Term Rate option
+(3) Option C. Fixed flexible option then Tier 2 Long-Term Rate option

-«Customer Name» shall elect up to a fixed Average Megawatt amount of Above-CHWM Load that will be served with a combination of power sold at a Tier 2 Short-Term Rate, Tier 2 Vintage Rate, or with Dedicated Resources.
+«Customer Name» shall elect for each Member(s) up to a fixed Average Megawatt amount of Above-CHWM Load that will be served with a combination of power sold at a Tier 2 Short-Term Rate, Tier 2 Vintage Rate, or with Dedicated Resources.

-At the time of election, «Customer Name» shall notify BPA of the fixed Average Megawatt amount of itsAbove-CHWM Load BPA will serve up to under the flexible option for the duration of the contract.
+At the time of election, «Customer Name» shall notify BPA of the fixed Average Megawatt amount of applicable Above-CHWM Load BPA will serve up to under the flexible option for the duration of the contract.
 BPA shall update the following table to state such amounts.

-«Customer Name» shall purchase and BPA shall serve Above-CHWM Load with Firm Requirements Power sold at the Tier 2 Long-Term Rate.
+«Customer Name» shall purchase and BPA shall serve the applicable remaining Above-CHWM Load with Firm Requirements Power sold at the Tier 2 Long-Term Rate.

 Drafter’s Note: Leave table blank at contract signing